pretix/pretix-docs/docs/guides/check-in/custom.md

 Select a condition from the dropdown menu, for instance, `Current day of the week (1 = Monday, 7 = Sunday)`.
 The page now displays an additional dropdown menu listing mathematical symbols for "equals", "greater than", "smaller than or equal to" and so on.
-Select a symbol, for example, `<`.
+Select a symbol, for example, `<` (smaller than).
 The page now displays an additional field in which you can enter a number.
 Enter a number, for example, `6`.
 Click the :btn:Save: button.

-If you set up a condition as described in the example, then pretixSCAN will only recognize a ticket as valid if the current day of the week is less than 6, or in other words, only Monday through Friday. pretixSCAN will reject tickets scanned on Saturday or Sunday.
+If you set up a condition as described in this example, then pretixSCAN will only recognize a ticket as valid if the current day of the week is less than 6, or in other words, only Monday through Friday. pretixSCAN will reject tickets scanned on Saturday or Sunday.

 You can remove a simple condition by clicking the :btn-icon:fa3-trash:: delete button.